Secondary Expectations & Uniform

 - Hair beneath the collar should be able to be tied back for safety reasons.

-No visible makeup should be worn and no nail varnish or false nails, which should be neatly trimmed for hygiene and safety reasons.
+No makeup should be worn.
+This includes lip gloss.
+No nail varnish, gel or false nails are permitted.
+Nails should be neatly trimmed for hygiene and safety reasons.
 Students will be required to remove any makeup, nail varnish or false nails as appropriate.

-The only jewellery which may be worn is a watch and/or one single, discreet, plain, gold/silver (no diamond or coloured stones) stud per ear.
+The only jewellery which may be worn is a watch and/or one single, discreet, plain, gold/silver (no diamond or coloured stones) stud of no more than 5mm in diameter per ear.

 Backpacks will be available to purchase at the beginning of every academic year, which pupils will be expected to use at all times.
 Replacements can be purchased via Parent Pay.
 Pupils will be expected to pick up their bag from reception.
 For identification purposes, bags may be discreetly personalised with a name tag/key ring/ribbon.